ParthMistry57/Blog-application/README.md

 3. **Browse Posts**: View all published posts with search and filter options
 4. **Interact**: Like posts and view engagement metrics
 5. **Manage Content**: Edit or delete your own posts

-## Development

-### Backend Development

-- Uses nodemon for auto-restart during development
-- MongoDB connection with Mongoose ODM
-- JWT-based authentication
-- RESTful API design

-### Frontend Development

-- React with functional components and hooks
-- Material-UI for consistent design
-- Context API for global state management
-- Responsive design for all screen sizes

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the ISC License.